-The William Dean Howells Society wel- comes submissions for two panels at the 2015 American Literature Association Conference to be held in San Francisco, May 24-27, 2018.
+The William Dean Howells Society welcomes submissions for two panels at the 29th Annual American Literature Association Conference to be held in San Francisco, May 24-27, 2018.

 Panel 2: Open Topic

 For this session, we invite proposals for presentations concerned with any aspect of Howells’s life and work.